Singular basins in multiscale systems: tunneling between stable states

 Real-world systems often evolve on different timescales and possess multiple coexisting stable states.
 Whether or not a system returns to a given stable state after being perturbed away from it depends on the shape and extent of its basin of attraction.
 We show that basins of attraction in multiscale systems can exhibit special geometric properties in the form of \textit{singular funnels}.
 Although singular funnels are narrow, they can extend to different regions of the phase space and, unexpectedly, impact the system's resilience to perturbations.
 Consequently, singular funnels may prevent common dimensionality reductions in the limit of large timescale separation, such as the quasi-static approximation, adiabatic elimination and time-averaging of the fast variables.
 We refer to basins of attraction with singular funnels as \textit{singular basins}.
 We show that singular basins are universal and occur robustly in a range of multiscale systems: the normal form of a pitchfork bifurcation with a slowly adapting parameter, an adaptive active rotator, and an adaptive network of phase rotators.

-Complex real-world systems are characterized by \textit{multistability}, i.e. when started from different initial conditions, the same system can end up with notably different asymptotic behavior.
-Examples of multistability can be found in epileptic and neuronal models \cite{jirsa_personalised_2023, Gerstner2014,Pfeifer2021,Minosa}, reservoir computers \cite{Flynn2021a}, lasers \cite{Jaurigue2017,Wieczorek2005,Yanchuk2019}, and climate \cite{alkhayuon2019basin, quinn2018mid, slyman2025tipping}, to name just a few.
-The analysis and control of multistability-related phenomena has therefore been the subject of many studies \cite{Pisarchik2014,Ebrahimzadeh2022,Malashchenko2011,Hellmann2018}.
-An important question in multistable systems concerns the interplay between different stable states and possible transitions between them.
-For example, in the context of cell differentiation, such transitions correspond to the reprogramming of cells \cite{huang_reprogramming_2009}.
+Complex real-world systems are characterized by \textit{multistability}, i.e., when started from different initial conditions, the same system can end up with notably different asymptotic behavior.
+Examples of multistability can be found in epileptic and neuronal models \cite{Gerstner2014,Pfeifer2021}, reservoir computers \cite{Flynn2021a}, lasers \cite{Jaurigue2017,Wieczorek2005}, and climate \cite{alkhayuon2019basin, slyman2025tipping}, to name just a few.
+The analysis and control of multistability-related phenomena has therefore been the subject of many studies \cite{Pisarchik2014,Malashchenko2011,Hellmann2018}.
+An important question in multistable systems concerns possible transitions between different stable states.
 One notable approach addressing the above challenges is the concept of basin stability \cite{Menck2013, soliman_global_1992}, which represents the likelihood of reaching a given state (attractor) when starting from a random initial condition.
 This likelihood can be estimated by the relative volume of its basin of attraction, i.e., the proportion of initial states in the phase space that converge to this attractor.
 More importantly, the shape of the basins of attraction determines the uncertainty~\cite{Daza2016} and resilience~\cite{holling_resilience_1973, krakovska_resilience_2024} of a system to perturbations.
 Therefore, to understand and control a multistable system, it is crucial to understand the geometry of its basins of attraction.